DVBProject/DVB-I-Reference-CSR/README.md

 SQL database is required.
 Database schema is found in db.sql file in the project root.
 Initialize the database using this sql file.

-## API and backened module configuration
+## API and backend module configuration

 Database and port configuration uses .env files.
 Database  defaults are:

 * database host: "localhost",
+* database port: "3306",
 * database user: "user",
 * database password: "password",
 * database name: "dvb_i_csr"